houseabsolute/File-LibMagic/README.md

 - E. Choroba <choroba@matfyz.cz>
 - Mithun Ayachit <mayachit@amfam.com>
 - Olaf Alders <olaf@wundersolutions.com>
+- Tom Wyant <wyant@cpan.org>

-# COPYRIGHT AND LICENCE
+# COPYRIGHT AND LICENSE

-This software is copyright (c) 2016 by Andreas Fitzner, Michael Hendricks, and Dave Rolsky.
+This software is copyright (c) 2017 by Andreas Fitzner, Michael Hendricks, and Dave Rolsky.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+The full text of the license can be found in the `LICENSE` file included with this distribution.